yevster/yevster.github.io/_posts/2017-5-17-from-java-to-dotnet-core-part2.md

 layout: post
 title: From Java to .NET Core.
 Part 2.
 Types
 ---
-# From Java to .NET Core.
-Part 2.
-Types

 *This article was originally published on the [Red Hat Developer Blog](https://developers.redhat.com/blog/2017/06/15/from-java-to-net-core-part-2-types/#more-436152).*